mendix/docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 ### Runtime Configuration of Your IdP at Your App {#runtime-idp-app}

 This section describes how you can configure your IdP in your Mendix app using the Admin UIs provided by the OIDC SSO module.
-These screens offer two tabs:
+These screens offer below tabs:

-* **IdPs for SSO and API security**: Use this more extensive configuration screen if you are implementing SSO and optionally API security.
+* **IdPs for SSO and API security**
-* **IdPs for API security only**: Use this simpler configuration screen if you are configuring an IdP that is only used for API security (i.e., Client Credential grant).
-For more information, see the [API Security Configuration for Client Credential Grant](#client-credential-grant) section below.
+* **IdPs for API security only**

+{{< figure src="/attachments/appstore/platform-supported-content/modules/oidc/runtime-config.png" class="no-border" >}}

 You can configure your OIDC client using the app pages – see [General OIDC Clients](#general-oidc), [Microsoft Entra ID Client Configuration for APIs](#azure), and [Amazon Cognito](/appstore/modules/aws/amazon-cognito/).
 In version 2.3.0 and above, you can also use constants to configure your app at deployment time – see [Automated Deploy-time SSO Configuration](#deploy-time), below.

+#### IdPs for SSO and API Security

+Use this more extensive configuration screen if you are implementing SSO and optionally API security.
+Start your app, log in as an administrator, for example *demo_administrator*, and access the **IdPs for SSO and API security** setup page.
+Click **New** to add a new client configuration and access the **Configuration** tab.

-#### General OIDC Clients {#general-oidc}
+##### General OIDC Clients {#general-oidc}

 In this case, the OIDC client is the app you are making.

-1. Start your app, log in as an administrator, for example *demo_administrator*, and access the **IdPs for SSO and API security** setup page.
+In the **Configuration** tab, you need to configure the following fields:

-2. Add a new client configuration and give it an **Alias** so you can identify it if you have more than one client configuration.
+1. Give an **Alias** so you can identify it if you have more than one client configuration.
-3. Add the **Client ID**.
+2. Add the **Client ID**.

-   **Client assertion** is automatically set to *Client ID and Secret*.
+   Client assertion is automatically set to *Client ID and Secret*.

-4. Choose the **Client authentication method** — make sure that you select a method that is supported by your IdP.
+3. Choose the **Client authentication method** — make sure that you select a method that is supported by your IdP.
 You can normally check this via the `token_endpoint_auth_methods_supported` setting on the IdP’s well-known endpoint.
 Also ensure that the correct client authentication method is configured at the IdP when you register the client.

     The options are:
     * `client_secret_basic`: Your app will use the HTTP Basic Authentication scheme to authenticate itself at your IdP.
 (Default – for security reasons this should be your preferred choice)
     * `client_secret_post`: Your app will authenticate itself by including its `client_id` and `client_secret` in the payload of token requests.
 (Older versions of the OIDC SSO module used this method).

-5. Add the **Client Secret**.
+4. Add the **Client Secret**.
-6. If you have the **Automatic Configuration URL** (also known as the *well-known endpoint*), enter it and click **Import Configuration** to automatically fill the other endpoints.
+5. If you have the **Automatic Configuration URL** (also known as the *well-known endpoint*), enter it and click **Import Configuration** to automatically fill the other endpoints.

     {{% alert color="info" %}}If the endpoint URL does not already end with `/.well-known/openid-configuration`, include it at the end.
 According to the specifications, the URL you need to enter typically ends with `/.well-known/openid-configuration`.{{% /alert %}}

     * If you do not have an automatic configuration URL, you can fill in the other endpoints manually.
-7. Click **Save**
+6. Click **Save**
     {{% alert color="info" %}}Your client configuration is not yet complete, but you have to save at this point to allow you to set up the rest of the information.{{% /alert %}}
-8. Select your client configuration and click **Edit**.
+7. Select your client configuration and click **Edit**.
-9. Select the scopes expected by your OIDC IdP.
+8. Select the scopes expected by your OIDC IdP.
 The standard scopes are `openid`, `profile`, and `email`, but some IdPs may use different ones.
     * If you need refresh tokens for your end-users, you also need the `offline_access` scope.
     * Add other scopes as needed.
-10. Select your user parsing.
+9. Select your user parsing.
 By default, this module will use standard OpenID claims to provision end-users in your app.
 Also included is a flow that uses the standard UserInfo endpoint in OIDC, which is useful in the case that your IdP uses thin tokens.
 You can set up user provisioning by setting the following standard flows:

     | Default Microflow | Use |
     | --- | --- |